The ADU Advantage

 Innovative ADU Experience: My Approach to New Construction Homes

-My experience as a builder has shown me how invaluable a thoughtfully designed ADU can be, both as an investment and as a functional space for multigenerational living.
+My experience as a builder has shown me how invaluable a thoughtfully designed ADU can be, both as an investment and as a functional space for extended family.

 Flexible hallway design in the French Residence, allowing connection or separation of living areas, a smart Ocala home design with mother-in-law suite.flexable hallway closed - Each side could be a walk-in-closet for privacy between units.